redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 ![login screen](images/1-compliance-aap2-login.png)

-Once you're in Ansible Tower, you'll be able to see a dashboard.
+Once you're in Ansible Automation Platform, you'll be able to see a dashboard.

 ![](https://lh4.googleusercontent.com/sVjxVPXbZ0lHrA3clT0kFIMNbYizH4y3OCTrb_kxSK39RhDr1UzLz4AS4N2Tvs6R9wUzmma0nj-CkJtHL8c0EjPyz5oEfbGFYtDzPRZ637X4rRKqtNseCxR9OL7JJNlfA9cygoIN)

 #### 5\.
-Configure and launch an Ansible Tower template to run an OpenSCAP scan.
+Configure and launch an Ansible Automation Platform template to run an OpenSCAP scan.

 This step will allow us to scan a single rhel7 host with the ```PCI_Compliance``` policy that we configured on Satellite.

--   In Ansible Tower click 'Templates' from the left side pane menu
+-   In Ansible Automation Platform click 'Templates' from the left side pane menu

 -   Click the GREEN + icon on the far right side of the screen to activate the drop-down selection menu, then click "Job Template".
 Fill out the details as follows.